segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/livelike-source/index.md

 ## Event Properties for Reward Item Rewarded

-The table below list the properties included in the events listed above.
+The table below lists the properties included in the Reward Item Rewarded event.

 | Property Name                 | Description                                                                  |
 | ---------------               | -------------------------                                                    |